legacy-orchid/Website/content/en/docs/alert.md

 Alert - this is a one-time message will be deleted the next time.
 Notifications are designed to inform about current events related to your website.

-Orchid has a convenient call and display notifications on the top of the disposable flash-data.
+ORCHID has a convenient call and display notifications on the top of the disposable flash-data.
 ### Using:

 ```php